-Franklin's median household income decreased since 2021.
-All other localities saw an increase.
-Isle of Wight's median household income is higher than the Virginia average.
+All localities saw an increase in household income.
+This is the first year in several years that Franklin has seen a significant increase.
+Isle of Wight and Suffolk's median household income is higher than the Virginia average.

 Median Household Income